MaxMaeder/DriveBackupV2/DriveBackup/styleguide.md

 Using random values may seem like a good idea in a test, as it allows you to cover more test cases with less code.
 The problem is that you lose control over which test cases you're covering.
 When you do encounter a test failure, it may be difficult to reproduce.
 Pseudorandom input with a fixed seed is slightly better, but in practice rarely improves test coverage.
-In general it's better to use fixed input data that exercises known edge cases.
+In general, it's better to use fixed input data that exercises known edge cases.

 ## Best practices